Joe Louis Clark: Personal life

 Clark was the father of Olympic track athletes, daughters Joetta Clark Diggs and Hazel Clark, and J.J.
 Clark, his son, who is a track coach.
 He was also the father-in-law of Olympic track athlete Jearl Miles Clark.

-He resided in Newberry, Florida during his retirement.
-Clark died following a long illness on December 29, 2020, at the age of 83.
+He resided in Newberry, Florida, during his retirement.
+He died at home on December 29, 2020, at the age of 82.